Automatically reload/restart services on configuration change

 - not use AutoReloadConfig.

-#10 Updated by Lucas Di Pentima 8 months ago
+#10 Updated by Lucas Di Pentima over 1 year ago

 Sorry for the delay, yesterday I wasn’t being able to run